vishnups1/ai/01-fundamentals/README.md

 ++++++++++++++++++++++++    +++++++++++++++++++++++    ++++++++++++++++++++++++++
 ```

-Problem: How can an LLM process 500GB of company data when only a tiny portion fits within the context window constraints?
+Challenge: How can an LLM handle 500GB of company data when only a small portion fits within its context window?

-Embeddings provide the solution.
-They fundamentally change how we represent information.
-Rather than storing text as words, embeddings convert them into meaningful numerical vectors.
-This transformation captures semantic relationships and similarity between concepts.

-An embedding model converts text into a numerical vector — typically a list of around 1,536 values — that captures the meaning of the text.
+Embeddings solve this problem by converting text into numerical vectors that capture semantic meaning.
+Instead of storing words, embeddings represent text as lists of numbers (typically around 1,536 values), reflecting relationships and similarities between concepts.

-Example: the words "vacation" and "holiday" would be represented by vectors that are mathematically close to each other, since they have similar meanings.
+For example, "vacation" and "holiday" would have vectors close to each other, indicating similar meanings.

 ### 3. Langchain

-With an understanding of embeddings and LLMs, the next step is integrating these components into a cohesive system.
+With embeddings and LLMs understood, the next step is combining these elements into a working system.

 ```bash
                   ++++++++++++++++